chart21/mkdocs-hpmpc/docs/protocols.md

 The other primitives can then be implemented and tested step by step.

 !!!
 Note
     All protocols require identical function signatures to be later used as a template.
-The function signatures are defined by all previous protocols.
+The function signatures are defined by all previous protocols which may serve as references.
 HPMPC uses compile-time polymorphism using templates for improved performance and thus does not provide a base class for the protocols.

-After implementing the source files for a protocol, the files need to be referenced in `Protocols.h` and a `FUNCTION_IDENTIFIER` needs to be defined.
-In case a party also requires the implementation of a post protocol, the post protocol needs to be referenced in `generic_share.hpp`.
+After implementing the source files for a protocol, the files need to be referenced in `Protocols.h` and a `PROTOCOL` identifier needs to be defined.
+In case a party also requires the implementation of a post protocol, the post protocol needs to be referenced in `config.h`.

 !!!
 Tip
     Examples of several protocols can be found in the `Protocols` folder.
 Especially the `Replicated` and `Sharemind` protocols are good starting points for new protocols.